-When it comes to fleet management, the best solution is one that offers you all the insight you need, making everything clear and easy to understand.
-The aim of Fleet management is to make the fleet productive, cost-effective, reduce unwanted costs and labor safety, and optimize quickly and easily from one interface.
+When it comes to fleet management, the best solution offers you all the insight you need, making everything clear and easy to understand.
+Fleet management aims to make the fleet productive, and cost-effective, reduce unwanted costs and labour safety, and optimize quickly and easily from one interface.

-Good fleet management software offers the ability to track, monitor, and service all of your vehicles at the time, giving you a detailed, up-to-date view of your fleet.
+The best fleet management software offers the ability to track, monitor, and stay informed about the service of all of your vehicles at the time, giving you a detailed, up-to-date view of your fleet.

-64% of fleet managers are currently using fleet management solutions and GPS systems in their organization.
-It has made them record an increase of 8.5% from the previous year.
+75% of fleet managers currently rely on fleet management solutions and GPS systems in their organization.
+It has made them record an increase of 10.2% from the previous year.

 By integrating good fleet management software with GPS systems, you can streamline and boost the efficiency of your operations.

-Good fleet management software will afford you the ability to link systems such as maintenance and accounts to other areas of your business, which will result in a joined-up, agile system that allows important information to flow from one operation to another.
+Integrating Good fleet management software will give you the ability to link systems such as maintenance and accounts to other areas of your business.
+It will result in a joined-up and agile system that drives important information to flow from one operation to another.

-This, in turn, enables you to make more informed decisions that are based on accurate, cross-business information.
+In return, this enables you to make more informed decisions that are data-driven and based on accurate cross-business information.
 Other benefits include a boost in overall efficiencies, no costly gaps between tasks and processes and a healthier bottom line.

 An informed approach

-By combining fleet management software and GPS systems, you can take a far more proactive approach to managing your fleet.
-Knowing exactly where a vehicle is and factors like idle time makes it much easier to create an adaptive, flexible schedule that works from real data.
+By combining fleet tracking software and management systems, you can take a far more proactive approach to manage your fleet.
+Knowing exactly where a vehicle is and factors like idle time make it much easier to create an adaptive, flexible schedule that works from real data.

-GPS systems can also provide information such as engine run time, ignition on/off, speed data and even the rate of rapid acceleration and hard braking of a specific vehicle.
-All of this gives you insight into the progress of a specific journey as well as hard data regarding the habits and behaviour of your individual fleet drivers.
+GPS systems can also provide information such as engine run time, ignition on/off, speed data and even the rate of rapid acceleration and Breaking system of a specific vehicle.
+All this data gives you insights into the progress of a journey, habits and behaviour of your fleet drivers.

 Linking this information with fleet management software can help you to reduce maintenance costs and deploy your fleet more efficiently.

-Information gained from GPS systems, such as miles-per-gallon figures, run time and driving habits can help you see just how much fuel you are using and work out how much fuel you should be using.
+The information gained from GPS systems, such as miles-per-gallon figures, run time and driving habits, can help you see how much fuel you are using and how much you should be using.

-Knowing things like whether a specific fleet driver is a big accelerate-then-brake-hard kind of driver can help you make small changes to their habits that deliver big fuel savings in the long-term.
+Knowing whether a specific fleet driver is a big accelerate, then brake-hard kind of driver can help you make small changes to their habits that deliver big fuel savings in the long term.

 On a bigger scale, you’ll have a constant stream of data tied to fuel use that you can use to better plan routes, deliver vehicles and work towards shaping your fleet to be as fuel efficient as possible.